formgate/formgate/README.md

 * A UI to configure forms and email settings.
 * The option to store forms in a database and view the submissions later.
 * Support for granting third party access to log in and view submissions for certain forms.
+* An API to submit forms using JavaScript with inline captcha.

 # Why use Formgate?